 Spread the cooked spaghetti squash in a casserole that has been coated inside with cooking spray.
 Next, spread your cranberry mixture evenly atop the squash.
 Place parchment paper atop the casserole and then wrap the dish tightly in aluminum foil and freeze.
 Pull the dish out and place it in the refrigerator one day prior to baking day.
-On baking day, bake for 45 to 60 minutes at 350 degrees Fahrenheit, or until the center is between 160 and 180 degrees.
-Serve it while it’s hot, and enjoy your time with friends.
+On baking day, bake for 45 to 60 minutes at 350 F, or until the center is between 160 F and 180 F. Serve it while it’s hot, and enjoy your time with friends.

 Best Ever Broccoli-Cauliflower Casserole

 This is another recipe I’ve adapted over the years.
 An old family friend used to make it with only broccoli, but I chose to add the cauliflower, and my friends and family rave about it.